aaronmams/jekyll-now/_posts/2016-12-23-Sentiment Analysis with Python Part 2.md

 [My first post on this topic](https://aaronmams.github.io/Sentiment-Analysis-1-Twitter-Scraping-with-Python/) was pretty rushed.

 There is a lot that goes into doing a half decent sentiment analysis both mechanically and analytically.
-Like a lot of my post I'm a little more concerned with getting you guys up and running (and hopefully able to start your own learn by doing process) quickly...With that goal in mind, I'm leaving the heavy lifting (relative strength and weakness of Naive Bayes v.
+Like a lot of my post I'm a little more concerned with getting you guys up and running (and hopefully able to start your own learn-by-doing process) quickly...With that goal in mind, I'm leaving the heavy lifting (relative strength and weakness of Naive Bayes v.
 Support Vector Machine v. insert favorite ensemble classifier here) to somebody else and focusing mainly on how to:

 1. get some data you might want